Raptors pull away from Pacers 115-106 for 13th consecutive victory | paNOW | Prince Albert, Saskatchewan - Mash Viral

 TIP INS

-Raptors: Pascal Siakam scored 15 points and Lowry finished with 16 points and 11 assists. … OG Anunobyy scored 16 points and had five steals before he retired.
-The Raptors are 20-4 when Anunoby scores in double digits. … VanVleet also finished with two steals, his 21st game this season with more than one. … The Raptors made seven 3s in the first quarter and finished 17 out of 38 from outside the arc.
+Raptors: Pascal Siakam scored 15 points despite hurting his eye. … OG Anunoby scored 16 points and had five steals before he retired.
+The Raptors are 20-4 when Anunoby scores in double digits. … VanVleet also finished with two steals, his 21st game this season with more than one. … The Raptors made seven 3-pointers in the first quarter and finished 17 out of 38 from outside the arc.

-Pacers: Oladipo is kept out of Saturday’s game because he is not yet playing back-to-back games. … Sabonis had 10 points and 10 rebounds at half-time, his 39th double-double this season. … Malcolm Brogdon had 16 points and eight assists, while T.J.
-McConnell had 12 points and seven assists. ….
-Justin Holiday had 12 points and Jeremy Lamb finished with 11.
+Pacers: Malcolm Brogdon had 16 points and eight assists, while T.J.
+McConnell and Justin Holiday each scored 12.
+McConnell also had seven assists. … Jeremy Lamb finished with 11 points. … Sabonis had 10 points and 10 rebounds at half-time, his 39th double-double this season. … T.J.
+Warren missed the race because he had not cleared the concussion protocol.

 NEXT ONE